 Lenses scratch easily.
 Nose clip doesn’t fit adult noses in some cases, and clip can break after just a few uses.
 Reports of rubber seal around eyepiece falling off.

 Users report no leaks or fogging, and no “raccoon circles” around the eyes after wearing.
 Clip-together strap works smoothly and prevents painful hair-pulling when putting on or taking off goggles.
 Strap adjusts at back, rather than the side, which is less annoying for some users.
 Included case protects lenses well.
 Responsive customer service.

 Goggles can’t be adjusted for distance between eyes, causing fit issues for some.

 Owners like the wider strap and find the rear clasp “interesting.”
 Very durable – a plus for parents buying them for kids.
 Included case provides extra protection.
 Fits most ages well, with no leaking and no pressure marks.
 Stay comfortable through the entire swim session.
 Owners like that the goggles don’t obstruct peripheral vision.

 Nose clip can pinch some users’ noses too tightly.
 Reports of vision being distorted under water.
-A few reports of lenses getting scratched.
-Like most goggles, some find that they don’t fit or seal well on their face.

 Seals very well, users report.
 Fairly durable.
 Different sized nose clips included to improve fit.
 Easy to adjust strap.
 Fogging is minimal.
 Mirrored lenses are helpful when swimming in bright sunlight.

 Some users feel the mirrored lenses are too dark and difficult to see through.
 Reports of strap splitting or breaking within a few uses.
-“Raccoon eyes” are a problem for some users due to tight fit.
-Some reports of goggles breaking at nose clip junction.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.